mongodb/docs-mongodb-vscode/source/includes/fact-vsce-preview.rst

    :class: note

    |vsce| is currently available as a **Preview** in the Visual Studio
    Marketplace.
-The product and the corresponding documentation may change at any time during the Preview stage.
+The product, its features, and the corresponding documentation may change during the Preview stage.